 Profiles is a series of features in collaboration with Lawrence Kerr Photography and ByBlacks.com.
-Originally posted on ByBlacks.com
+The Original article was published in full by ByBlacks.com

 Selwyn came to Canada in 1967 at the age of 23 to attend university and graduated from the University of Toronto.
 After enjoying a rewarding career as a pharmaceutical development technician, which included improving the taste of a well-known cough syrup, Selwyn found his passion in tutoring.